mashtii85/crewmeister/README.md

 utilies:
 If we want to have a helper to let a currency, comma separated, then the comma-separated function is a utility and it would lives in this library.
 So any utility lives in this library.

+## Components

+Table:
+I created the table from the base.
+It's written in a way that we can reuse it with any other component.
+You can empower every row with the ability to sort.
+Also we can have our custom record, for example if we want a record have a differnet background, we can override it by formatter function.
+We can have our custom task bar on table too.

+Offcanvas:
+This component can also be reused all over the project.

 ### Do we really needs a mono repo and different libraries

 You may think with yourself and say what the heck? do I need lots of libs, I can create a project and do what I want in a second.
 Or in far better way, you say, it would be great for project with large scales.